Direct Thermal Labels

 Not sure which adhesive is best?
 Our team can guide you.

-Wax on paper for cost-effective everyday barcodes; wax/resin for tougher paper or synthetics; resin on polyester or polyimide for maximum resistance to abrasion, chemicals and heat.
-Always match ribbon to face material for best results.
+A: Use wax on paper for cost-effective everyday barcodes; wax/resin for tougher paper or synthetics; and resin on polyester or polyimide for maximum resistance to abrasion, chemicals and heat.
+Always match the ribbon to the face material for best results.

-Paper, polypropylene (PP) and polyester (PET) handle the vast majority of applications.
-For specialised needs we offer cryogenic-grade films and high-temperature options.
+A: Paper, polypropylene (PP) and polyester (PET) cover most applications.
+For specialist needs, we also offer cryogenic-grade films and high-temperature options.

-Paper with a freezer-grade adhesive is the go-to for storage down to –80 °C. It’s reliable and economical.
-If you need extra tear/moisture resistance, we can match polypropylene or other films with freezer adhesives for specific use cases.
+A: Paper with a freezer-grade adhesive is the go-to for storage down to −80 °C — reliable and economical.
+For extra tear or moisture resistance, we can pair polypropylene or other films with freezer adhesives.

-A cryogenic-grade polyester face with a compatible cryo adhesive is recommended for liquid nitrogen or vapour-phase storage.
+A: A cryogenic-grade polyester face with a compatible cryo adhesive is ideal for liquid nitrogen or vapour-phase storage.
 Pair with a resin ribbon for maximum print permanence.

-Polyimide (often used on PCBs) with a suitable resin ribbon withstands reflow processes up to about 260 °C.
+A: Polyimide (commonly used on PCBs) with a suitable resin ribbon withstands solder-reflow and other high-temperature processes up to about 260 °C.

-We supply common roll/core sizes and orientations for leading thermal transfer printers (e.g. Zebra, TSC, SATO, Citizen).
-Tell us your model, core size and wound direction—we’ll match the spec.
+A: Yes — we supply common roll/core sizes and orientations for leading thermal transfer printers such as Zebra, TSC, SATO and Citizen.
+Tell us your model, core size and wound direction — we’ll match the spec.

 Still have questions?
 Contact us for tailored advice or samples.